How many things do you own? You probably have no idea, unless you’re weird or a minimalist who can actually count them.

 It’s a process.

-That’s why we’re taking a self-imposed minimalist challenge this year to rid our home of 5,000 things.
+That’s why we take a self-imposed minimalist challenge to rid our home of 5,000 things each year.
 Though it doesn’t seem like that much, given the figure above.

 What Minimalism is Not

 Minimalism is not getting rid of everything you own.

 It doesn’t mean your house looks like an unlived-in magazine photo.

 It’s doesn’t mean living in a tiny home… unless you want to.
 As a side note, I love the idea of tiny homes, but we have a few too many tiny humans living in our house to make that work at this stage of life.

 Finally, it’s not about never buying anything again, including food, and thus, eating out of dumpsters.
 That’s Freeganism.
 No judgement from me, but that’s not what this article is about.

 When I mention the word “minimalism” to people, I usually get one of a few responses.
 They either joke about how having five kids isn’t very “minimal.”
 Or they’ll say “so you just don’t own anything?”
 And occasionally they are actually interested in doing it themselves.

 It typically makes people feel better once they realize that we do own stuff, and our house isn’t as empty as they assumed.
 In fact, it’s quite cluttered still in our minds.
 Minimalism is an ongoing process to reduce.
 It’s not a quick change.
 That’s why the popular minimalist blogger, Joshua Becker, calls his blog, “Becoming Minimalist.”